 CodeIgniter provides a very flexible autoloader that can be used with very little configuration.
-It can locate individual non-namespaced classes, namespaced classes that adhere to PSR4 autoloading directory structures, and will even attempt to locate classes in common directories (like Controllers, Models, etc).
+It can locate individual namespaced classes that adhere to PSR-4 autoloading directory structures.

 The autoloader works great by itself, but can also work with other autoloaders, like Composer, or even your own custom autoloaders, if needed.
 Because they’re all registered through spl_autoload_register, they work in sequence and don’t get in each other’s way.

 The autoloader is always active, being registered with

 You should always be careful about the case of filenames.
 Many developers develop on case-insensitive file systems on Windows or macOS.
 However, most server environments use case-sensitive file systems.
 If the file name case is incorrect, the autoloader cannot find the file on the server.

 Initial configuration is done in app/Config/Autoload.php.
 This file contains two primary arrays: one for the classmap, and one for PSR-4 compatible namespaces.

 The recommended method for organizing your classes is to create one or more namespaces for your

 application’s files.
 This is most important for any business-logic related classes, entity classes,